Fellows Award

 Review Process

 The SWC confers the award, not the GAC; therefore, the winner’s name must remain confidential until SWC has conferred the award.
-Staff will inform the award evaluators of the successful nominee(s) after the winner(s) have been notified.
-After the successful nominee(s) are notified by the SETAC Executive Director or the SWC President, staff will also inform unsuccessful nominees and nominators.
+The SETAC Global Executive Director will inform the GAC and the successful nominee(s) of the decision of the board.
+The Global Executive Director will notify the new slate of Fellows.
+After the successful nominee(s) are notified, staff will also inform unsuccessful nominees and nominators.

 Award Procedure

-The Global Executive Director will notify the new slate of Fellows.
-Fellows will be recognized at all Geographic Units (GU) annual meetings, and officially presented with their award at the meetings of the GU in which they are a member or will be in attendance.
+Fellows will be recognized at all Geographic Units (GU) annual meetings of that year and may choose at which meeting they wish to receive their award.
 Fellows who cannot attend a GU meeting will receive their award by mail.
 The award includes a certificate and a pin.

 Awards Disclosure